jubaglio/n3loxs/README.md

 masses.
 Only DY-type contributions are taken into acccount for the Higgs-strahlung  processes.
 They are by far the dominant contributions.
-The bottom-quark fusion pocess (bbH) is an inclusive calculation in the five-flavor scheme for which the central scale by default is muF = (MH+2*mbpole)/4, muR = MH.
+The bottom-quark fusion pocess (bbH) is an inclusive calculation in the five-flavor scheme (5FS) for which the central scale by default is muF = (MH+2*mbpole)/4, muR = MH.
+The gluon fusion process (ggH) is also an inclusive calculation, in the so-called Born-improved high top-mass limit (Born-improved HTL), where the calculation is performed in an effective theory in which the top-quark is decoupled, matched to the full Standard Model.
+The predictions are rescaled to the exact leading order (one-loop) result including the top-quark mass.

 The program accepts up to 4 arguments on the command line;
 * `lattice`: The lattice size that is used for the integration